 Why Consider Treatment at Four Circles Recovery Center

 Problem drinking and alcoholism can lead to a wide range of negative ramifications including serious health complications, such as brain damage, heart problems, and liver disease.
 Social consequences can include the inability to maintain satisfying relationships.
-Furthermore, those with alcohol use disorders tend to have higher rates of divorce and domestic violence.
+Furthermore, those who struggle with alcohol addiction tend to have higher rates of divorce and domestic violence.
 Many alcoholics struggle to hold down a job and pay their bills.
 Additionally, while under the influence of alcohol, alcoholics may engage in risky behaviors that can harm themselves and others.
-The longer that alcohol abuse and addiction continues the more devastating the consequences can be, which is why treatment should be sought as soon as possible.
+The longer alcohol abuse and addiction continues the more devastating the consequences can be, which is why rehab for alcohol abuse should be sought as soon as possible.

 Types of Treatment Offered at Four Circles Recovery Center

-At Four Circles Recovery Center, our treatment model is designed to engage clients by immersing them in the natural world where they are inspired to cultivate self-reliance by being faced with compassionate yet uncompromising accountability.
-This model allows clients to reap the benefits of a therapeutic wilderness program while offering the opportunity to practice skills learned in real world settings.
-Finally, all treatment provided at Four Circles is gender-specific, with separate programs designed to meet the specific needs of both male and female clients.
+At Four Circles Recovery Center, our rehab model is designed to engage clients by immersing them in the natural world where they are inspired to cultivate self-reliance by being faced with compassionate yet uncompromising accountability.
+This model allows clients to reap the benefits of a therapeutic wilderness center while offering the opportunity to practice skills learned in real world settings.
+Finally, all treatment provided at Four Circles is gender-specific, with separate rehab tracks designed to meet the specific needs of both male and female clients.

-The young men and women in our program go on wilderness expeditions that usually last from a week to ten days, and then return to our home base where they will continue to work on the recovery process for their alcohol addictions.
+The young men and women who choose to rehab at our treatment center go on wilderness expeditions that usually last from a week to ten days, and then return to our home base where they will continue to work on the recovery process for their alcohol addictions.
 Program participants will remain on campus for about three or four days, during which time they will begin to connect with the community through meetings, service projects, and participation in adventure-based therapeutic groups, before heading out on their next wilderness expedition.

 Individual therapy: All clients at Four Circles will participate in individual therapy sessions on a weekly basis.
-Individual sessions allow clients personalized time with a therapist where they will be able to set achievable goals for their recovery, address specific concerns, and work through any distressing emotions surrounding their pain medication abuse.
+Individual sessions allow clients personalized time with a therapist where they will be able to set achievable goals for their recovery, address specific concerns that arise before or during rehab, and work through any distressing emotions surrounding their pain medication abuse.

-Group therapy: Four Circles offers a number of group therapy sessions, including our nightly process groups lead by a para-professional wilderness guide and weekly process groups, which are conducted by a fully licensed therapist.
+Group therapy: Our wilderness treatment center offers a number of group therapy sessions, including our nightly process groups led by a para-professional wilderness guide and weekly process groups, which are conducted by a fully licensed therapist.
 Clients are also required to participate in a two-hour experiential challenge group on a weekly basis.

-Family therapy: We firmly believe that family participation is an integral part of the treatment experience for those who are recovering from substance use disorders such as stimulant abuse.
-Families who have loved ones in our program will receive ongoing coaching and therapeutic contact through weekly phone sessions with a primary therapist.
+Family therapy: We firmly believe that family participation is an integral part of the treatment experience for those who are recovering from alcohol abuse.
+Families who have loved ones in rehab at our center will receive ongoing coaching and therapeutic contact through weekly phone sessions with a primary therapist.
 Additionally, we hold a two-day onsite workshop for all family members to help them with the healing process.

-Adventure trips: In order to help clients foster a spiritual connection to their recovery journey, Four Circles provides regularly scheduled adventure-based counseling trips, which may include the following opportunities:
+Adventure trips: In order to help clients foster a spiritual connection to their recovery journey, our wilderness treatment center provides regularly scheduled adventure-based counseling trips, which may include the following opportunities: